Achieving soft, youthful skin as you age may seem like an impossible dream, but it's definitely achievable if you follow some simple lifestyle steps.

-Start with your skin and personal care routine.
+Start by looking at your skin care and personal care routine.

-While beauty and skincare products might promise to fix everything, the truth is that they’re loaded with chemicals, toxins, fragrances, and fillers that shouldn’t be anywhere near your skin.
+While 'big brand' beauty and skincare products may promise to fix everything, the truth is that they’re loaded with chemicals, fillers and synthetic fragrances which are toxic to the body when used over the long term.

 4. Exercise To A Sweat

-Whatever you choose, by choosing activities that cause your heart rate to rise and work up a sweat you'll experience some wonderful, restorative benefits for your skin.
+Whatever type of exercise works for you, just be sure to get your heart rate up a little and work up a sweat to provide wonderful, restorative benefits for your skin.

 5. Get Enough Sleep

-A juice fast can be exactly that; not only do you get an abundance of liquid sunshine (phytonutrients) into your body, you'll also give your digestive system a chance to clear out toxins that may be stored in your digestive tract, impacting how you look and feel on the outside.
+A juice fast will also help your body to flush out toxins that may be stored in your digestive tract, impacting how you feel and the appearance of your skin.

-Over a few days, this juice fast will re-energise your body and skin like nothing else, and have you glowing with good health.
+Over a few days, a juice fast or cleanse will re-energise your body and skin like nothing else, leaving you glowing with good health!

 Probiotics strengthen your gut flora and digestive health, which in turn creates a calming and protective environment for your skin against bacteria, external irritants, and inflammation.

-Learn more in Probiotics: Health Benefits & 7 Powerful Food Sources
+Learn more in our blog Probiotics: Health Benefits & 7 Powerful Food Sources

 Tolman Self Care.